 Each major group is further organised into sub-major, minor and unit groups.

-In the context of the SKILLS project, the desk research involved the collation and summary analysis of existing statistics from Eurostat and National Statistic Offices (NSO) and this report provides a summary of the main findings and statistics for the sector.
+The research activities involved the collation and summary analysis of existing statistics from Eurostat and National Statistic Offices (NSO) and this report provides a summary of the main findings and statistics for the sector.